skiselev/8088_bios/README.md

 ### Changes

 * Version 0.9.9
+  * Port floppy BIOS from [Multi-Floppy BIOS extension](https://github.com/skiselev/floppy_bios)
+  * Add chipset detection for Faraday FE2010A and Proton PT8010AF chipsets.
+Disable memory refresh on these chipsets
+  * Add a setup option for configuring wait states for Faraday FE2010A and Proton PT8010AF chipsets
   * Add a setup configuration option to disable power-on memory test.
 Disabling the memory test speeds up the boot process
   * Add support for SST39SF020A and SST39SF040 Flash ROMs.
 Note that unused address lines on these chips need to be connected to the ground
   * Add generation of 64 KiB BIOS images to use with xiflash utility